-- 2.19 The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils. - 2.20 The standard relating to leadership and management of the school [paragraph 34] is met.
+- 2.20 The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils.
+Appropriate leadership and management of boarding ensure that the required policies and records are maintained and effectively monitored. - 2.21 The standard relating to leadership and management of the school [paragraph 34] and NMS 13 are met.